-192.168.1.1 is the IP address frequently used by wireless router or ADSL modem as a default.TP-Link routers are the ones most frequently configured with 192.168.1.1 as a default address.
-D-Link and Netgear routers typically use 192.168.0.1.
-Some US Robotics routers use 192.168.l.254 or 192.168.123.254, and some Belkin and SMC routers use 192.168.2.1.No matter the brand of router, its default internal IP address is listed in the manufacturer's documentation.
-Administrators have the option to change this IP address during router setup or at any time later.
-The same address can also be used on business computer networks.
+192.168.1.1 is the IP address that is often used by wireless routers or ADSL modems.
+The most commonly used IP address of TP-Link router is 192.168.1.1, which is the management address of the router.
+D-Link and Netgear routers usually use 192.168.0.1.
+Some US Robotics routers use 192.168.l.254 or 192.168.123.254, and some Belkin and SMC routers use 192.168.2.1.No matter what brand of router, its default internal IP address is listed in the manufacturer's description document.
+Administrators can choose to change this IP address at any time during or after the router installation.
+The same address can also be used on commercial computer networks.

-When you log in to the electronic network the ip address 192.168.1.1 on your router as you have reached the full authority.When you enter the administration panel of your wireless router or modem, you can do some basic settings, DNS, PROXY, network management, WLAN (WiFi), LAN, WAN Protocol settings, Virtual routing, IP Qos, NAT virtual server, DMZ, a variety of security options, DHCP client, WPS, DSL, ADSL, MAC are all adjustments to the blocking and other changes.
+When you have logged in to 192.168.1.1, you will get all the permissions of the wireless router.
+In the router's management panel, you can make some basic settings.
+Such as DNS, PROXY, network management, WLAN (WiFi), LAN, WAN Protocol settings, Virtual routing, IP Qos, NAT virtual server, DMZ, a variety of security options, DHCP client, WPS, DSL, ADSL, MAC are all adjustments to the blocking and other changes.

 Enterhttp://192.168.1.1/ into address bar of your IE browser.